trissylegs/kern/README.md

 * Frame allocation. (no deallocation)
 * The current page table is paged into the last 512 GiB of address space using recursive mapping.
-(There is still ~255 TiB of address space left so don't panic.)
-* Memory below 1GiB (0x40000000) is mapped 1 to 1 to its hardward address.
-(Identity mapping)
+* The kernel and Mutliboot data is mapped appropriately.
+(Mulitboot is read only and Kernel is according to ELF info)

 ## Planned features

 * Interrupts
 * Ports
 * Frame deallocation.
-* Page allocation/dealloction (currently is BYO pages)
+* Page allocation/dealloction (currently is pick your own pages)

-* Make the kernel mapping read-only.
-* Remove the identity mapping
+## In the long term

+* Useful things an OS should have

 ## Boot Errors / Requirements